open-telemetry/otel-arrow/collector/connector/validationconnector/README.md

    matching data.

-For each expected and actual data item, the support method `AssertEquiv` library in `../../../pkg/otel/assert/` is used to ensure that the data is equivalent.
-This package uses a definition of equivalence that tolerates reordering of unordered fields, which is necesary to validate the OTel Arrow components in this repository.
+For each expected and actual data item, the support method `AssertEquiv` library in [pkg/otel/asasert](https://github.com/open-telemetry/otel-arrow/tree/main/pkg/otel/assert/README.md) is used to ensure that the data are equivalent.
+This package supports the comparison of two distinct structures that are semantically equivalent but structurally different in several ways that can happen as a result of the Arrow encoding.